-Luxembourg is a small country — population just over 650,000 — but it punches well above its weight as a UK export destination.
-It has the highest GDP per capita in the EU, a highly international population drawn by the European institutions and major financial sector headquartered there, and significant B2B demand from the multinationals that call Luxembourg home.
+Luxembourg is a small country — population around 680,000 — with the highest GDP per capita in the EU.
+Its population is highly international, drawn by the European institutions and the major financial sector headquartered there, and the multinationals based in the country generate steady B2B demand.
 For UK sellers, Luxembourg also offers the most favourable VAT rate of any EU member state: 17%, the lowest standard rate in the EU.

 Luxembourg's VAT rate: 17%

-Luxembourg applies a standard VAT rate of 17% — the lowest in the EU by some margin.
-Germany is the next lowest at 19%, followed by Malta at 18%.
+Luxembourg applies a standard VAT rate of 17% — the lowest standard rate in the EU, one point below Malta.
+Malta follows at 18%, then Germany and Cyprus at 19%.
 For UK sellers, this means the on-delivery import VAT charge for Luxembourg customers is notably lower than for comparable EU markets.
-At 17%, VAT on a £140 order with £14 shipping (total £154) comes to £26 — compared to £31 for the same order going to Greece (24%) or £39 for Hungary (27%).
+At 17%, VAT on a £140 order with £14 shipping (total £154) comes to £26 — compared to £37 for the same order going to Greece (24%) or £42 for Hungary (27%).

 Import duty on UK goods